microsoft/multi-agent-marketplace/cookbook/text_only_protocol/README.md

 uv run pytest cookbook/text_only_protocol/tests/ -v
 ```

-**What happens:** Writer agent sends PDF text → Proofreader agent uses LLM to correct it → Writer receives corrections.
-Both agents coordinate using only `SendTextMessage` and `CheckMessages` actions.
+**What happens:**
+1. Writer extracts text from PDF
+2. Writer sends same text to 3 proofreaders (GPT-4o, GPT-4o-mini, Gemini) using `SendTextMessage`
+3. Each proofreader processes text in parallel with their LLM
+4. Each proofreader sends corrections back using `SendTextMessage`
+5. Writer collects all 3 corrections using `CheckMessages`

+All coordination uses only two actions: `SendTextMessage` and `CheckMessages`.

 ## How It Works